jhonr1vera/mysql---python---flask/README.md

-# mysql---python---flask
+# mysql-python-flask
-pPython course for web
+Python for web

+CRUD Application created in python and its framework Flask